 Bao buns.
 Maybe a new word for you, but one you definitely need to meet and know: They are soft and smooth buns filled with all variety of fillings and originated in China.
 I never dreamed a gluten free, let alone a PALEO version of my beloved bao from my gluten days would even be possible.
 But cravings are the mother of all inventions.

-After countless trials and errors, I have finally nailed a recipe I am proud of.
-And because I don’t want to keep it all to myself, I am finally sharing this recipe for Paleo bao buns with you!
+After countless trials and errors, (and I mean COUNTLESS) I have finally nailed a recipe I am proud of.
+And because I don’t want to keep it all to myself, I am finally sharing this recipe for paleo bao buns with you!

 One of my favorite cookbooks before losing the gluten was Asian Dumplings.
 Foremost, it is a fantastic book by Andrea Nguyen with all variety of bun and dumpling recipes.
 And boy do I mean variety!